abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 Digging a bit into Kant's epistemology
 ---

-The section of the critique where Kant puts forward his theory of knowledge (and which occupies most of the book) is split into two parts - *transcedental analytics* and *transcedental dialectics* which correspond to the two main types of knowledge according to him - *understanding* and *reason*, the main distinction between those two being that the concepts of understanding (which are based on the categories) are related to possible experience, while concepts of reason (such as the concept of the soul, of God and the world) are not.
+The section of the critique where Kant puts forward his theory of knowledge (and which occupies most of the book) is split into two parts - *transcendental analytics* and *transcendental dialectics* which correspond to the two main types of knowledge according to him - *understanding* and *reason*, the main distinction between those two being that the concepts of understanding (which are based on the categories) are related to possible experience, while concepts of reason (such as the concept of the soul, of God and the world) are not.
 And for that reason they are, according to Kant, kinda illusory.

 A key question: to which of the two faculties does the concept of the universe belong?
 Kant explicitly puts it under reason (the universe and the world being pretty similar.)
 But also implicitly puts it under the understanding (by including it in the categories).
 For me, it's place is somewhere between the two.
 It is not experience, because, while we all experience the universe all the time, nobody can ever know anything that is valid for all of it, in neither in practice, nor even in theory (many reasons for this, see general relativity for example.)
 At the same time, the universe is not a concept of reason, simply because it is a precondition for the existence of reason, (as causality is a precondition for the existence of experience.)